joncombe/django-website-coverpage/README.md

 django-website-coverpage
 ====

-Here in Thailand, it is customary for websites to show a cover page to celebrate national events, for example the King's birthday.
-This very simple app does just that.
+Here in Thailand, it is customary for websites to show a cover page (an intersitial webpage) to celebrate national events, for example the King's birthday.
+This very simple app allows you to specify any number of these pages, with start and end dates defined for each one.

+There is also a hook included to automatically add this model to the [Wagtail CMS admin](https://wagtail.io/) should you use it.
+You can still use this app in non-Wagtail projects.

 ### How it works: